 - Mini muffins - use paper lined muffin pans to press the cookie dough and top with your favorite no-bake filling.
 Refrigerate and then peel the papers or serve them so that the guests peel them.
 Make sure you fill them halfway so they are 2-3 bites.

-- Small squares – make the cheesecake in a square pan and cut into small squares.
-Be careful of the crust-filling ratio as you don’t want too large pieces that might be difficult to eat.
-This depends a lot if you’re guests have plates and forks available or not.
+- Small squares - make the cheesecake in a square pan and cut it into small squares.
+Be careful of the crust-filling ratio as you don't want too large pieces that might be difficult to eat.
+This depends a lot if you're guests have plates and forks available or not.

 - Store-bought mini pies - buy already baked pie dough (for individual portions) and fill with your choice of cheesecake.
 You can have one dough and different flavor fillings.

 - Cheesecake freezes wonderfully and no-bake is usually no exception.
 I say usually because, depending on the ingredients, it might not be as creamy as baked cheesecake that is frozen.
 That said, I make it in advance and freeze it, especially when preparing for special gatherings or holidays.